 "Conversations with City"

-This year the Colin Powell School inaugurates "Conversations with City," a series of six breakfast discussions that introduces the work of our school to the broader New York community.
+The Colin Powell School is proud to host a second year of "Conversations with City," a series of six breakfast discussions that introduces the work of our school to the broader New York community.
 Each discussion spotlights the work of one of our five academic departments (anthropology, economics, political science, psychology, and sociology) or one of our degree-granting programs.

 "A Critical Anthropological Study of Disability" Faye Ginsburg, the David B. Kriser Professor of Anthropology, New York University, and Rayna Rapp, professor of anthropology, New York University.
 University Club, One West 54th Street, 8 a.m. to 10 a.m.
 Seating is limited.
 RSVP required.